eu-nebulous/sal/README.md

 ### 3. Edge device registration

 #####  3.1.
 [RegisterNewEdgeNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/4-edge-endpoints.md#41--registernewedgenode-endpoint) - Registering a New Edge Device.
 This endpoint is used to register a new edge device.
-It returns the defined edge node structure, the registered edge device ID, and the node candidate ID representing this device.
+Upon successful registration, it returns the defined edge node structure, the unique edge device ID, and the node candidate ID representing this device.

+Note that during this process, the device is only registered with its associated information, while validation occurs during the actual  [Cluster Deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#5-cluster-deployment), which uses the registered edge node.
+To fully deregister an edge device, you must use the [Edge Deregistration](https://github.com/eu-nebulous/sal/blob/main/README.md#8-edge-device-deregistration) endpoint, which ensures proper removal from the system.

 #####  3.2.
 [GetEdgeNodes endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/4-edge-endpoints.md#42--getedgenodes-endpoint) - Retrieving All Registered Edge Devices.
 This endpoint retrieves all registered edge devices, providing all information initially returned during the device registration process.